Bruce Trampler: Early life

-Trampler was born in Maplewood, New Jersey. where he attended Columbia High School.
+Trampler was born in Maplewood, New Jersey, where he attended Columbia High School.
 Anxious to pursue a career in journalism, he continued his education at Ohio University in Athens.
-After graduating from the Ohio University in 1971 he decided to switch careers and dedicate his life to Boxing.
+After graduating from Ohio University in 1971, he decided to switch careers and dedicate his life to boxing.
 He began with managing Bill "Dynamite" Douglas before spending 15 months under the tutelage of boxing trainer Angelo Dundee and Angelo's brother Chris, who was a promoter.
 The Dundee brothers, both Hall of Famers, groomed Trampler as a cornerman, trainer, publicist, and matchmaker.
-Between the years of 1977 and 1979 Trampler worked with legendary matchmaker Teddy Brenner at Madision Square Garden.
+Between the years of 1977 and 1979 Trampler worked with legendary matchmaker Teddy Brenner at Madison Square Garden.

 Career

 After leaving the Garden, Trampler lived in Phoenix for a year and handled fighters on the West Coast.
 In 1980, promoter Bob Arum offered Trampler a career at Top Rank, where he was reunited with his mentor Brenner in New York City.
-His continuous pursuit and keen eye for talent has helped the company become the engine it is today.
-For over 40 years Trampler has remained with the company and has molded his roots as one of the sports most prominent matchmakers.
+His continuous pursuit and keen eye for talent have helped the company become the engine it is today.
+For over 40 years, Trampler has remained with the company and has molded his roots as one of the sport's most prominent matchmakers.
 When Arum moved Top Rank to Las Vegas in 1986, Trampler went to Nevada with him.
 Citing Arum's creative vision, Top Rank developed boxing markets in Mexico, Puerto Rico, Macao, and the Philippines.
-On July 31, 2012 Yahoo Sports named Trampler among the 25 most powerful people in boxing.
+On July 31, 2012, Yahoo Sports named Trampler among the 25 most powerful people in boxing.